Peppermint Meringue Cookies Recipe

 • Candy canes – buy them pre-chopped into bits or just crush any candy canes you have on hand.

-Line your baking sheets with silicone baking mats or parchment paper to prevent sticking and preheat your oven to 250°F. If you have an oven thermometer, verify that your oven is heating to the correct temperature.
-If it is too hot, they will not bake properly.
+Line your baking sheets with silicone baking mats or parchment paper to prevent sticking and preheat your oven to 250°F. Now let’s get ready to bake.

-Beat the meringue powder and water for about 4-5 minutes.
-While continuing to beat, gradually add the sugar.
-It is critical that you do this slowly to avoid deflating the meringue.
-Then add the extracts and beat until it forms stiff peaks.
+Make the meringue.
+Beat the meringue powder and water.
+While continuing to beat, gradually add the sugar, then add the extracts and beat until it forms stiff peaks.

 Stiff peaks of meringue on the whisk of a stand mixer